Chapter 171 — Driver's License

 Action Upon Information Relating to Blindness

-When the commissioner learns that a driver may not meet vision standards, the commissioner can require a vision exam or …
+When the commissioner receives information that a driver may not meet visual acuity standards, the commissioner must …

 171.321